-- Final molds are made with the computer information that is developed as part of the design process.
+- Final models are made with the computer information that is developed as part of the design process.

-The facility is located on the 5000 level just inside the main entry from the south, or campus-side of the complex.
+The facility is located in room 5212, just inside the main entry from the south, or campus-side of the complex.
 It is highly visible, allowing visitors and passerby to view the projects being produced through large windows.

 Equipment available in the RPC includes:

-- Bridgeport VMC 1000 vertical machining center with 23 station tool changer and 44” x 20” inch table manufactured in 2001.
+- Bridgeport VMC 1000 vertical machining center with 23 station tool changer and 44” x 20” inch table.

-- Epilog 36EXT Laser Engraver obtained in 2008.
+- Epilog 36EXT Laser Engraver.
 Accommodates cutting of thin materials and etching and engraving processes up to 24” x 36” in size.